-- i.
+i.
 Safeguards Concerning the Use of Seclusion.
 Specify the safeguards that the state has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). j ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency:

-Appendix G-3: Medication Management and Administration (1 of 2)

-This Appendix must be completed when waiver services are furnished to participants who are served in licensed or unlicensed living arrangements where a provider has round-the-clock responsibility for the health and welfare of residents.
-The Appendix does not need to be completed when waiver participants are served exclusively in their own personal residences or in the home of a family member.

-a.
-Applicability.
-Select one:

-No. This Appendix is not applicable (do not complete the remaining items)

-Yes.
-This Appendix applies (complete the remaining items)

-b.
-Medication Management and Follow-Up

-- i.
-Responsibility.
-Specify the entity (or entities) that have ongoing responsibility for monitoring participant medication regimens, the methods for conducting monitoring, and the frequency of monitoring. - ii.
-Methods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the state uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.
+Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: Appendix G: Participant Safeguards pendix G-3: Medication Management and Administration (1 of 2) living arrangemen est be completed when waiver services are furnished to participants who are served in licensed or unlicensed and welfare of residents.
+The Appendix be completed when waiver participants are served exclusively in their own personal residences or in the home of a.
+Applicabi lity.
+Select one: No. T This Appendix is not applicable (do not complete the remaining items) This Appendix applies (complete the remaining items) b.
+Medicatio on Management and Follow-Up sponsibility.
+Specify the entity (or entities) that have ongoing responsibility for monitoring participant dication regimens, the methods for conducting monitoring, and the frequency of monitoring. par (e. ethods of State Oversight and Follow-Up.
+Describe: (a) the method(s) that the state uses to ensure that rticipant medications are managed appropriately, including: (a) the identification of potentially harmful practices g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful actices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.